Raywilleatchu/rays-portfolio/README.md

+# Portfolio

-# Quality and Health
+## Quality and Health

 ### [Q3] Analyzes the team's applications attack surface and potential vulnerabilities.<br/>
 [1] Reviews new code written by themselves or others and evaluates how it may be vulnerable to attacks from OWASP.

-[Q7] Follows established development standards (security, performance, testing, coding style).<br/>
+### [Q7] Follows established development standards (security, performance, testing, coding style).<br/>
+[2] Follows company standards and understands the importance of adhering to them.
+Actively seeks out senior developers if unsure on best practices and when no clear company guidelines are available.

-[Q8] Analyzes the team's applications and fixes errors.<br/>
+### [Q8] Analyzes the team's applications and fixes errors.<br/>
+[2] Makes fixing bugs a priority and actively works on drawing attention to them during planning.
+Can quickly identify and fix bugs even in code written by others.

-[Q10] Writes code that fails gracefully and handles error conditions (e.g. service failures, logging).<br/>
+### [Q10] Writes code that fails gracefully and handles error conditions (e.g. service failures, logging).<br/>
+[2] Can write robust code that defends against common error scenarios such as bad responses from services and log the appropriate information to allow quick and efficient troubleshooting.
+Understands the severity of different types of errors and when they should be suppressed or surfaced to the user.

 | Description | Link |
 | -------- | ------- |
 | Implementing UI Validation to `Themis` | https://git.rockfin.com/DataServices/Themis/pull/214 |

-[Q4] Understands the monitoring metrics and tools used by the company and how to integrate with them (e.g. logs, usage, system, security).<br/>
+### [Q4] Understands the monitoring metrics and tools used by the company and how to integrate with them (e.g. logs, usage, system, security).<br/>
+[2] Can do complete setup for an application to connect to core services - either directly or through SDKs provided by the company.

-[Q5] Profiles an application to identify and implement performance enhancements.<br/>
+### [Q5] Profiles an application to identify and implement performance enhancements.<br/>
+[2] Takes an active and consistent interest in profiling and monitoring and often uses tools to identify and improve expensive code paths.

 [Q6] Understands different metrics of application health and performance.<br/>
+[1] Understands at a high level the signals of application health and performance and the factors that impact them.

 | Description | Link |
 | -------- | ------- |
 | Implementing `Dynatrace` into our Services & Lambdas | Example Lambda integration <br/> https://git.rockfin.com/DataServices/SAM-IAC/pull/4 <br/> https://git.rockfin.com/DataServices/SAM-IAC/pull/5 <br/> Example Service integration <br/> https://git.rockfin.com/DataServices/Eris-IAC/pull/21 <br/> https://git.rockfin.com/DataServices/Eris-IAC/pull/20 |